Alterplay/iOS-Code-Conventions/Code Conventions.md

 1. Place comments to your methods in the header file, for example:

+		/**
-		// Awesome method to make complex decisions
+		 * Awesome method to make complex decisions
+		 */
 		- (void)decide;

+	Such strange comments are useful for generation [appledoc](http://gentlebytes.com/appledoc/), which is used widely by open source developers.

 <h2 id="variables">Variables</h2>

-1. Variable names are written CamelCase, but start with a lower-case letter:
+1. Variable names are written CamelCase, but start with a lowerCaseLetter:

 		NSString *streetAddress = @"1 Infinite Loop";
 		NSString *cityName = @"Cupertino";

-1. You should always make a space between a type and a *:
+1. You should always make a space between class name and a *:

 		NSString *myVar;  // Correct
 		NSString * myVar; // Incorrect